RKLong/MechaCar_Statistical_Analysis/README.md

 # Study Design: Mecha Car vs Competition

-In coming up with the metrics I wanted to do a statistical analysis that could quantify how the MechaCar could perform against the competition, I really thought about what would be my top priorities as a consumer, if comparison shopping for the vehicles of the same class size/body.
+In coming up with the metrics I wanted to do a statistical analysis that could quantify how the MechaCar could perform against the competition, I really thought about what would be my top three priorities as a consumer, if comparison-shopping for the vehicles of the same class size/body.
+The metrics with an asterisk * would be added or included in the study if a hybrid or electric vehicle would be compared.
 * cost
 * fuel economy (city and highway mpg)
 * safety rating